SIDEQUEST | Money Trail: Explore the iconic sites on Philippine Currency

 The Chocolate Hills in the island province of Bohol is one of the most popular icons in the country.
 Tourists can get a great overlooking view of these incredible geological formations at Chocolate Hills Complex in the municipality of Carmen and at Sagbayan Peak in Sagbayan town in Bohol.

-Puerto Princesa Subterranean River, Palawan
+Puerto Princesa Subterranean River National Park, Palawan

 Visitors come to this protected area in Palawan to marvel at the stunning limestone karst landscape and ride a boat through portions of the 8.2 km long underground river that flows directly to the West Philippine Sea.
 The park was inscribed by UNESCO as a World Heritage Site on December 4, 1999 and is considered as one of the New 7 Wonders of Nature.